The Sponsorship of School Projects and Initiatives application for funding is now closed.

 - Videos must be free of copyrighted materials and not use brand names or logos without permission.

 - Copyrighted music cannot be used.
 Please choose music in the public domain or an original composition.

 - Videos should not contain profane language or violence.

 - Videos must be uploaded to YouTube or Vimeo and set to public to qualify.

-Failure to comply with criteria and rules could results in disqualification of your video.
-Read the School Projects and Initiatives Sponsorship Rules and Regulations.
+Failure to comply with criteria and rules could result in disqualification of your video.
+Read the Sponsorship of School Projects and Initiatives Rules and Regulations.